kus001/Portfolio-Site/README.md

 Before this project, I had built several robotics and PCB hardware projects, but I didn't have a centralized place to showcase them.
 I wanted to build a portfolio for **Hack Club Horizons** to share my work with the community.

 Coming into this, my web development background was limited to basic HTML/CSS/JS and p5.js from my 10th-grade CS class.
-To learn modern web development frameworks, I followed a tutorial by [PedroTech](https://www.youtube.com/watch?v=cIYdiRDFWQw) to grasp component structure, state management, and Tailwind styling.
+To learn web dev frameworks, I followed a tutorial by [PedroTech](https://www.youtube.com/watch?v=cIYdiRDFWQw) to grasp component structure, state management, and Tailwind styling.
 The skills I learned while building this site directly helped me contribute to my school robotics club's educational website!

-## 📸 Screenshots
+## Screenshots

 | Home Page | About Me |
 | :---: | :---: |